nigeldunn/otp/README.md

 The script automatically detects whether you have the standalone `docker-compose` command or the newer `docker compose` plugin installed, making it compatible with all Docker installations.

 The Docker Compose setup includes:
-- OTP server with Redis storage enabled
+- OTP server (configured to use the Redis service)
-- Redis instance with data persistence
+- Redis instance
 - Proper networking between services

 5. Test the Docker Compose deployment: